-Did you know the average 6-character password, consisting of upper- and lower-case letters, numbers and symbols can be hacked faster than you can type it!
+Did you realise that a 6-character password, containing upper- and lower-case letters, numbers and symbols can be broken into more quickly than you can type it?

 These additional methods of identification are usually one of the following:

 One-time passwords (OTP) are employed as a way of providing an additional layer of security to online accounts.
 They serve to grant temporary access to the user who possesses them and can only be used once.
 OTPs are an effective form of authentication, as they provide increased safety against malicious actors attempting unauthorised access.

 OTPs are typically delivered via text message or email to a reliable device or account.
 This code is only valid for a limited period, which must be entered to gain access to the platform or other account that is being logged in to.